How Google Analytics Works: GA4 Explained for Beginners

-Google Analytics shows you how people find and use your website.
-The version you use today is Google Analytics 4 (GA4).
+Google Analytics works in three steps: a small JavaScript tag on your site records every visitor interaction as an event, sends those events to Google's servers, and Google Analytics 4 (GA4) turns them into reports on traffic, behavior, and conversions.
 The old version, Universal Analytics, stopped processing data on July 1, 2023, and Google removed access to historical Universal Analytics data the week of July 1, 2024.
 If a guide still talks about "hits," "views," and `UA-` tracking IDs, it is describing a product that no longer runs.
 Everything below is GA4.

 This guide explains how GA4 actually works: what it collects, how it sends that data to Google, and how to read the reports.